runscripts/run/README.md

 Options:
-        -h, --help      show this help message, then exit -i INTERPRETER  run script with interpreter(e.g., bash, python) -u, --update    force to update the script before run -v, --view      view the content of script, then exit
+        -h, --help      show this help message, then exit -I, --init      init the directories to install run -i INTERPRETER  run script with interpreter(e.g., bash, python) -u, --update    force to update the script before run -v, --view      view the content of script, then exit